- I thought having an eating disorder was uncommon

 Is having an eating disorder a coming of age story?

 Dan Misener’s mission is important.
 Growing up pre-internet, I saw movies about overcoming drug addiction (Trainspotting), alcoholism (When a Man Loves a Woman), divorce (Kramer vs. Kramer) and so many other challenges that touch young people.
 But I never came across a movie, TV show or book about a person who had a complicated relationship with food.
 And that made me feel alone.

 It got me thinking the world didn’t understand eating disorders.
 Which lead me to wonder how I could ever get better.
 I always believed I would.
 But I didn’t know what steps to take or even where to start.

 When I was in university I saw one bit of writing about having an eating disorder.
 It was scribbled in thick, black ink on the back door of a bathroom stall in an out-of-the-way washroom on main campus.
 I can’t recall what it said.
 But I remember it was the first time I was aware there was someone else out there who was also trying to get better.
 This knowledge was comforting even though I had no idea who it was.

 The reality is that eating disorders are rampant.
 The preoccupation people have with trying to lose weight – all down the spectrum – is an epidemic.
 Imagine if we added up all the time, resources and unique potential people spend on trying to lose weight and put it toward something productive—like discovering their interests and using them to help others.

 Why don’t we talk more about having an eating disorder?

 We’ve advanced in so many ways.
-We can replace heart valves, eat watermelon in the winter and watch a film on our phones while ascending a ski hill.
+We can replace heart valves, eat watermelon in the winter and watch a film on our phones.
 But disordered eating remains a huge issue.
-One in four teen girls spend between 20% and 100% of their time thinking about weight, hunger and deliberating over what they should or shouldn’t eat.
+1 in 4 teen girls spend between 20% and 100% of their time thinking about weight, hunger and deliberating over what they should or shouldn’t eat.

 Why aren’t we talking about having an eating disorder?